CSX to pay workers more in advance of expected rail raises

 The side deal that CSX announced late Tuesday may be an encouraging sign for the larger contract talks between the National Railway Labor Conference coalition of railroads that has been negotiating with unions since the fall of 2019.
 Those talks have been stalled in mediation.

-A spokesman for the NRLC group that is negotiating on behalf of more than 30 railroads didn’t immediately respond to questions about the talks Wednesday morning.
+A spokesman for the NRLC group that is negotiating on behalf of more than 30 railroads declined to comment on CSX’s announcement Wednesday.
+That group said both sides remain far apart, but negotiators are making progress with the help of mediators, and in-person talks should resume this summer now that the pandemic has eased.
 All the major freight railroads, including CSX, Union Pacific, BNSF, Norfolk Southern and Kansas City Southern, are involved in those negotiations.

 CSX Corp.
 CEO Jim Foote said the railroad decided to start paying its employees more to help them deal with skyrocketing inflation that is driving prices of food and gas higher.